sakuli/sakuli.github.io/content/docs/100_writing-tests/100_native-testing/110_interacting-with-env.md

 To start the download, we need to accept the file dialog, something that is not possible within the capabilities of Selenium.
 With Sakuli you get the opportunity to work around this problem, just like a real user would do.
 We can accept the file dialog by simply pressing the `Enter` button.
+Use Firefox as a browser for this test to work, as Chrome simply downloads the file without user interaction:

 {{< highlight typescript "linenos=table" >}}
 (async () => {